 Achieving climate change goals entails certain obligations that will be assigned to local jurisdictions, transit agencies, and the RTPCs.
-The RTPCs and the Authority will identify key climate change issues, establish RTOs to monitor the issues, and propose actions for achieving those objectives.
-Such objectives could include managing growth to sustain Contra Costa's economy, preserve its environment, and support its communities, as identified in the 2017 CTP.
+The RTPCs and the Authority will identify key climate change issues, establish RTOs to monitor these issues, and propose actions for achieving those RTO, which could include increasing access to transit, walking, biking, and micromobility options; expanding electric vehicle infrastructure; and increasing carpooling, to name but a few examples.
 RTOs can also be identified through existing Climate Action Plans for General Plans.